erp12/pyshgp/docs/contributing.rst

 must first fork `the repository <https://github.com/erp12/pyshgp>`_.

-After cloning your fork, open a new branch. **Do not add your changes to ``master``.** If your changes are meant to address an open GitHub issue, it would be helpful if you named your branch starting witht the issue number.
+After cloning your fork, open a new branch. **Do not add your changes to ``master``.** Once you have finished making your changes, you must open a pull request, which will be reviewed and eventually merged.
+If your changes are meant to address an open GitHub issue, it would be helpful if you mentioned the issue in the body of the pull request.

-Once you have finished making your changes, you must open a pull request, which will be reviewed and eventually merged.

 Code Reviews
 ------------